 Visit Coniston and enjoy contemporary art in the Severn Studio at Brantwood, former home of John Ruskin, or take a trip to Sedbergh to discover a fascinating programme of temporary exhibitions at Farfield Mill.
 Alternatively, try The Wolfhouse Gallery in Silverdale which attracts walkers, artists and shoppers from all over the world to take in the surrounding scenery, woodlands & coastal walks.

 Finally, have you visit The Beach Hut Gallery yet in Grange?
 A hidden gem situated at the end of the Cross Bay Walk, its programme of exhibitions throughout the year means there is something for everyone!

 With small galleries to explore in most towns and villages, there’s every opportunity to open the door on South Lakeland culture.
-To further explore the galleries in our area, visit Cumbria Tourism's website GoLakes or download their guide.
+To further explore the galleries in our area, visit Cumbria Tourism's website GoLakes.